-Greenwood wildfire doubles in size, fire behavior described as 'extreme'

-ISABELLA, Minn. — The worst-case scenario laid out by fire officials appears to be materializing, as a wildfire moving its way across an area of northeast Minnesota doubled in size Monday.
+Greenwood wildfire grows to 3,200 acres

+ISABELLA, Minn. — An unrelenting aerial assault is slowing the spread of the Greenwood Fire but not stopping it, as U.S. Forest Service (USFS) fire officials say the wildfire burning near Isabella now covers more than 3,000 acres.

+The Greenwood wildfire is one of three major wildfires crews are battling across the state.

-A Facebook post by the U.S. Forest Service (USFS)-Superior National Forest says the Greenwood Fire now covers an estimated 2,000 acres, up from the 1,000 estimated by an aerial crew Monday morning.
+The U.S. Forest Service (USFS)-Superior National Forest says the Greenwood Fire now covers an estimated 3,200 acres, up from the 2,000 estimated by an aerial crew Tuesday morning.
 Winds gusting at 25 to 30 miles per hour, low humidity, temps in the mid-to-high 80s and dry foliage created a perfect storm of sorts, fueling the wildfire and making things difficult and dangerous for crews trying to stop it.

-The post describes fire behavior as "extreme," which can involve a high rate of spread, presence of fire whirls, and unpredictability.
+A post on the USFS Facebook page Tuesday describes fire behavior as "extreme," which can involve a high rate of spread, presence of fire whirls, and unpredictability.
 The National Wildfire Coordinating Groups says extreme fires often behave erratically, sometimes dangerously.

 RELATED: Evacuations underway as Greenwood Lake fire grows to more than 2,000 acres in northeastern Minnesota

-Fire officials say two helicopters and one fixed-wing aircraft dropped water from the air, and eight fire engines and two bulldozers worked on the ground trying to suppress the fire, which was originally spotted around 3 p.m.
+On Tuesday USFS officials said two helicopters and one fixed-wing aircraft are dropping water from the air, and eight fire engines and two bulldozers working on the ground trying to suppress the fire, which was originally spotted around 3 p.m.
 Sunday afternoon on the Laurentian Ranger District, about 15 miles southwest of Isabella.

+Thirty firefighters are currently deployed.
+The USFS is optimistic that the fire can be contained in 7 to 10 days.

 "The most effective way of controlling these fires is with utilization of aircraft at this time," said fire management officer Nick Petrack in a posted video.
 Petrack said the extreme fire conditions are expected to last at least three or four more days.